Charles Harris (American football): Professional career

+Pre-draft

 Harris was invited to the NFL Combine and completed all the drills except for the short shuttle and three cone drill.
 He participated at Missouri's Pro Day and chose to perform positional drills and the short shuttle, three cone drill, vertical jump, and broad jump.
 Going into the draft, he was projected to be a first or second round pick by NFL draft experts and analysts.
 He was ranked the seventh best edge rusher by Sports Illustrated, the third best linebacker by ESPN, and was ranked the fifth best defensive end by NFL analyst Bucky Brooks, Mike Mayock, and NFLDraftScout.com.

 Miami Dolphins

-The Miami Dolphins selected Harris in the first round (22nd overall) of the 2017 NFL Draft.
+The Miami Dolphins selected Harris in the first round (22nd overall) of the 2017 NFL draft.

 Atlanta Falcons

 On May 1, 2020, the Dolphins traded Harris to the Atlanta Falcons for a 2021 seventh-round draft pick.
 The next day, the Falcons declined the fifth-year option on Harris' contract, making him a free agent in 2021.

 In Week 8 against the Carolina Panthers on Thursday Night Football, Harris was ejected from the game after hitting quarterback Teddy Bridgewater's head while he was sliding.